Transcription Jobs Could Get You $25/Hr. Here’s Where to Start

 It could take you anywhere from two to five hours to transcribe just one hour of audio, depending on the complexity of the file is and your transcription skill level.

 Here is a list of legitimate companies that regularly hire newbie transcriptionists.
 Most of these companies will require that you take short, simple transcription tests prior to accepting you.
-The company uses these tests to assess your typing accuracy and attention to detail before assigning you work.
+The companies uses these tests to assess your typing accuracy and attention to detail before assigning you work.

 If you start working for less than $45-50 per audio hour, you may want to use the opportunity to build paid transcription experience, and then look for a higher-paying job.

 As mentioned above, since these companies hire newbies, their pay rates are less than the range for more experienced transcriptionists.

 Transcribe Anywhere offers online transcription courses that not only teach students how to transcribe but also how to start their own freelance transcribing businesses.

 The online course features modules, practice dictations and quizzes.
 It even shows you how to create sample client contracts and how to determine your rates.

 Before you can take on projects with TranscribeMe, you have to register and then take its Transcriber Training Program.
 The company does not require transcriptionists to work a set number of hours.

 The company pays $15 per audio hour, and it does not require any equipment for transcription prior to getting started beyond a “reasonable computer” that has Google Chrome and a reliable internet connection.
 You’ll be paid weekly by PayPal for the work you complete.